Your Home, in a Suitcase

 xii.
 Miscellaneous: Socks, belts, caps, and sunglasses.

 You need not bring any books you have at home.
 A ‘Halliday-Resnick-Krane’, will do at most.
 You will be receiving lecture notes from the faculty and that suffices for the most part.
 However, do bring along your tuition notes and exercise books.
 A large part of the syllabus will be overlapping with your school’s curriculum, and you may appreciate the familiarity of your notes.
 You may choose to buy some books from Manipal, information for which is mentioned in the ‘Buy from Manipal’ section.
-For new notebooks, I would suggest you buy them from Manipal itself to save space and weight.
+For new notebooks, it’s better to buy them from Manipal itself to save space and weight.

 For your room